Camel: 21st century

 The annual King Abdulaziz Camel Festival is held in Saudi Arabia.
 In addition to camel racing and camel milk tasting, the festival holds a camel "beauty pageant" with prize money of $57m (£40m).
 In 2018, 12 camels were disqualified from the beauty contest after their owners were found to have injected them with botox.
 In a similar incident in 2021, over 40 camels were disqualified.

-In the Russo-Ukrainian war, the Russian Armed Forces have been reported to be using camels after an increased reliance on animals following a shortage of motorized vehicles.
-In October 2025, a video circulated apparently showing a camel being rescued by Ukrainian soldiers after it was taken from a Russian position.

 Food uses

-Camel meat and milk are foods that are found in many cuisines, typically in Middle Eastern, North African and some Australian cuisines.
+Camel meat and milk are foods that are found in many cuisines, typically in West Asian, North African and some Australian cuisines.
 Camels provide food in the form of meat and milk.